Table of Contents

 A 401(k) plan isn't the only tax-advantaged account to consider.
 Individuals with earned income are also eligible to invest in individual retirement accounts, or IRAs, which are available through many mutual fund companies, brokerage firms, insurance providers and banks.

-Like 401(k)s and other workplace plans, contributions to a traditional IRA are tax-deductible up to allowable limits, and assets are tax-deferred until you reach age 59½.
-For 2021, tax filers under age 50 can contribute up to $6,000 in traditional and Roth IRAs.
-This amount is typically updated each year by the IRS.
+Like 401(k)s and other workplace plans, contributions to a traditional IRA are tax-deductible up to allowable limits, and assets are tax-deferred until they are withdrawn.

 Perhaps you've exceeded the contribution limits for tax-advantaged accounts or you need the ability to withdraw your money before you hit retirement age.
 For these and several other reasons, you may want to open an investment account through a brokerage house or other investment services firm.

-You'll have to invest after-tax dollars and pay applicable taxes on any earnings you generate in the account, but you'll also have a lot more flexibility.
+You'll have to invest after-tax dollars and pay applicable taxes on any earnings you generate in the account each year, but you'll also have a lot more flexibility.
 You can access the funds almost any time you want, and you can purchase a wide range of different investments.
 Now, opening a brokerage account is possibly easier than it's ever been.

 Even when investing through brokerage accounts, there are still ways to help minimize the amount you'll have to pay the IRS.
 For example, passive investments — such as index funds and ETFs — tend to buy and sell stocks less frequently.
-This typically results in fewer short-term capital gains, which are taxed at a higher rate than securities held for at least a year.
-Selecting funds with low management fees is another way to help keep more of what your investments earn over time.
+Though there is no guarantee, this typically results in fewer short-term capital gains, which are taxed at a higher rate than securities held for at least a year.

 Traditional vs. Roth Accounts